lowkeytea/Chatterbox-TTS-UI/Readme.md

 ## Acknowledgements

 *   **Resemble AI** for the open-source [Chatterbox TTS model](https://github.com/resemble-ai/chatterbox).
-*   The developers of PySide6, NLTK, PyTorch, and `uv`.# Chatterbox TTS - One Click Installer & UI
+*   The developers of PySide6, NLTK, PyTorch, and `uv`.